kalaitzi-gif/DSCI510FinalProject/README.md

 - Russia (RUS)

 **STEP C: Generate Descriptive Statistics on DEWP Risk Factors and WB Indicators Per Caucasus Country.**

 4.)
-Perform the following descriptive statistics (below) on "merged_wb_dartmouth_df", for each of the quantitative DEWP risk factors and WB indicators (under "Combined DEWP Risk Factors and WB Indicators"):
+Perform the following descriptive statistics on "merged_wb_dartmouth_df" (below), for each of the quantitative DEWP risk factors and WB indicators (under "Combined DEWP Risk Factors and WB Indicators"):

 **Descriptive Statistics**